*TOWNSHIP ANNOUNCEMENTS*

 Road emergencies only: 302-943-8007

-201 SEWER IMPROVEMENT PROJECT
+201 WASTEWATER REHABILITATION PROJECT

-A community meeting was held on March 20, 2024 for residents/property owners connected to the 201 Community Sewer System to review the Facility Plan by Bolton & Menk (engineers) relating to replacing the 201 system with sanitary sewer, along with discussion of the preliminary assessment numbers.
+BACKGROUND: A community meeting was held on March 20, 2024 for residents/property owners connected to the 201 Community Sewer System to review the Facility Plan by Bolton & Menk (engineers) relating to replacing the 201 system with sanitary sewer, along with discussion of the preliminary assessment numbers.
 Project was supported by those in attendance and has been approved by the board with public funding requests for the $21.4m estimated project cost ($11m state bonding consideration ($6.4m made it into the 2024 Bonding Bill that remains in limbo following the statutory end of the 2024 legislative session) ; $2.5m congressional consideration ($2m has been approved for the US House Appropriations Bill, with same amount supported in the US Senate); and $1.1m county investment consideration.

 Late Winter 2025: The Congressional funds were stripped from the Continuing Resolution recently passed by Congress.
 We have reapplied for consideration for the next Congressional budget cycle.
 We remain hopeful that our project will be included in a Bonding Bill by the end of this MN Legislative Session (May 2025) so we may consider proceeding with the design/specs to go out for bid in 1 of 2 phases as investment is secured.

-STATUS OF PUBLIC INVESTMENT TOWARDS PROPOSED PROJECT
+PUBLIC INVESTMENT TOWARDS PROPOSED PROJECT

 STATE: